 In small wadeable streams, the majority of the work is accomplished using the backpack-mounted HDSS system (Figure 1).
-When using the HDSS Backpack system, the surveyor moves in an upstream direction, following the thalweg of the stream.
-The backpack-mounted HDSS system features a GPS receiver, four high-definition video cameras with image stabilization and a multi-sensor water quality sampler.
-One camera is faced forward, one downward, one at the right back and one at the left bank.
-Water quality is measured by a backpack-mounted multi-sensor probe located near the bottom of the wading staff.
-The water quality measurements are collected at user defined intervals (typically every 50 to 100m) and at any sites of interest, such as incoming tributaries or outfall pipes.
+When using the HDSS Backpack system, the surveyor follows the thalweg of the stream.
+The backpack-mounted HDSS system enables continuous GPS tracking, high-definition video of the stream and surrounding areas with image stabilization, underwater video in areas of appropriate depth, and water quality samples.
+Water quality measurements can be collected at user defined intervals (typically every 50 to 100m) and at any sites of interest, such as incoming tributaries or outfall pipes.

 |· Streambank condition||· Point source pollution locations|

 |· Bankfull level||· Utility line crossings|

 |· Bank erosion potential||· Pipe intakes and outfalls|